msouthin/prompt_with_choices/README.md

 # prompt_with_choices
-A Fastlane action that displays a multiple choice list
+A Fastlane action that displays a multiple choice prompt.
+Checks for input errors and allows choice by text or number.